pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-10-15-laziness-vs-hackish-productivity.md

 ---

-This post deviates away from the general theme of programming / data science & more focused on productivity.
-I think it's a very relevant topic in this time of COVID when everyone is feeling burned out working from home.
-This topic has always interested me because I'm generally a very lazy person in personal life.
+This post deviates away from the general theme of programming / data science & it's more focused on productivity.
+I think it's a very relevant topic in this time of COVID when everyone is feeling burnt out while working from home.
+It has also been an interesting topic for me because I'm generally a very lazy person in personal life.
 Professionally, most of us follow some project management tool or methodology at our workplaces like Agile, but what about out personal lives?
-How should we track our learning goals and side projects?
+How do we (/should we) track our learning goals and side projects?

-I'm one of those people who are prone to overthinking.
+I'm one of those people who is prone to overthinking.
 Taking a Physics analogy, getting started or overcoming static friction is the hardest part for me.
 Once I get a few early wins in a project, it gets much more easier, similar to "kinetic" friction".
 And as you get good in solving problems and get more experience, you tend to enjoy that process even more & start feeling "passionate" about it.
 That's when "rolling friction" kicks in.

 The [Cult of the Done Manifesto](https://www.fastcompany.com/1665527/infographic-of-the-day-13-rules-for-realizing-your-creative-vision), released in 2009 by Bre Pettis & Kio Stark, is one of the most influential written articles that I keep coming back to, time and again.
 And it aims to solve this exact problem of overthinking and procrastination.
 Here are the 13 maxims of the Done Manifesto: